-EPN Condition FF15 and the EPA approved Eagle Mortality Offset Plan (EMOP) included provision for Eagle Research funding and was accepted by DAWE, as satisfying requirements of EPBC Conditions 16 and 17.
-Email advice was received from DAWE on 29 October 2019, stating that; based on the information provided to the Department that requirements of Condition 17 have been met.
+EPN Condition FF15 and the EPA approved Eagle Mortality Offset Plan (EMOP) included provision for Eagle Research funding and was accepted by the Department, as satisfying requirements of EPBC Conditions 16 and 17.
+Email advice was received from the Department on 29 October 2019, stating that; based on the information provided to the Department that requirements of Condition 17 have been met.
 As Condition 17 relates to the implementation of the Research Plan required by Condition 16, this indicates that requirements of both Condition 16 and 17 have been met.
 Accordingly, WCHPL has implemented the EMOP provisions, satisfying EPN Condition FF15 and EPBC Conditions 16 and 17.

-WCHPL appointed NRM South to manage and implement a Wedge-tailed Eagle Research Fund to offset the impact of mortalities due to collisions with wind turbines at Cattle Hill Wind Farm.
+WCHPL appointed NRM South to implement and manage a Wedge-tailed Eagle Research Fund to offset the impact of mortalities due to collisions with wind turbines at Cattle Hill Wind Farm.
 The Fund aims to support critical studies into the Tasmanian sub-species and is designed to allow other proponents or organisations to contribute to it.

 Annual payments (first in 2019) have been made to NRM South, that administers the Fund.
-Payments comprise CPI adjustments to the annual payment amount and, will be made on an ongoing basis for at least

-10 years, or longer subject to Condition 20 review.
-Amounts to date, are indicated as follows, with NRM South having already expended about 50% of the accumulated funds from 2019 and 2020.
-Approximately \$0.275 M is provided over the first three years of contributions to the fund.
+Payments comprise CPI adjustments to the annual payment amount and, will be made on an ongoing basis for at least 10 years, or longer subject to EPBC Condition 20 review.
+Table 4.6 lists WCHPL payment amounts to the Eagle Research Fund, with contributions of \$376,092.79 over the first four years of the NRM South Wedgetailed Eagle Fund.

-Table 4.6 - CHWF - Payments for Eagle Research Funding
+Table 4.6 - CHWF - WCHPL Payments for Eagle Research Funding

 Date CHWF - Project Phase Amount paid to NRM South (incl.
 GST) Cumulative amount (incl.
-GST) 2019 Pre-commissioning, 1st payment \$ 90,078.95 \$ 90,078.95 2020 Operations (1 st year) \$ 90,703.40 \$180,782.35 2021 Operations (2 nd year) \$ 94,579.94 \$275,361.29
+GST) 2019 Pre-commissioning, 1 st payment \$ 90,078.95 \$ 90,078.95 2020 Operations (1 st year) \$ 90,703.40 \$ 180,782.35 2021 Operations (2 nd year) \$ 94,578.94 \$ 275,360.29 2022 Operations (3 rd year) \$ 100,732.50 \$ 376,092.79